Dynamic Control of Stochastic Evolution: A Deep Reinforcement Learning Approach to Adaptively Targeting Emergent Drug Resistance: Bias initialization

 If we assume the lowest-variance policy -- constant uniform dosing -- and permit no mutations to occur, then in deterministic evolution the number of baseline-phenotype cells under constant dose $I$ starting from a population $x_0$ will be given at time $t$ by the solution of the noise-free $d=1$ system equivalent of (\ref{eq:SDE}):

 where $g(I)=\frac{\beta}{1+\frac{I}{\rho}}-\delta$.
 If the population must be reduced to $x_{min}$ (here, $<1$ cell) within a time $T_{max}$, then the dosage must be no less than

 for treatment to be successful.
-Initial cell populations were allowed to vary by up to an order of magnitude; by taking the maximum value allowed in this range we compute $I_{min}$ and set the bias to five times this value or to 75\% of the maximal inhibit - whichever is smallest (typically $5I_{min}$). $x_{min}$ was set to just under 1 cell (0.98) as the population falling below a single cell marked the conclusion of a successful episode.
-The full initialization for both actor and critic networks were saved and used in subsequent runs for training consistency.
+Initial cell populations were allowed to vary by up to an order of magnitude; by taking the maximum value allowed in this range we compute $I_{min}$ and set the bias to five times this value or to 75\% of the maximal drug concentration - whichever is smallest (typically $5I_{min}$). $x_{min}$ was set to just under 1 cell (0.98) as the population falling below a single cell marked the conclusion of a successful episode.
+Initializations for both actor and critic networks were saved and reused in subsequent experiments.

 0.2in